 We explore and facilitate commercial opportunities for the research community at University of Galway, as well as facilitating industry partnership.

 Alumni & Friends

 There are 128,000 University of Galway alumni worldwide.
 Stay connected to your alumni community!
 Join our social networks and update your details online.

 At University of Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Nursing Science (General)

 The first three years are run within the academic year and include a combination of theory modules and clinical practice modules.
-Practice modules will require students to be in clinical practice for 35 hours per week.
-Year four comprises clinical/theory instruction in semester one and a 36-week internship of clinical practice which runs from January to September.
-During this period, the student will be an employee of the HSE West and paid a salary.
-The theoretical component comprises lectures, seminars, workshops, experiential learning, skills training and reading time.
+Practice modules will require students to be in clinical practice for 32hours per week.
+Year four comprises clinical/theory instruction in semester one and a 36-week internship in clinical practice which runs from January to September.
+During this period, the student will be an employee of the HSE Saolta Group and paid a salary.

 Applications and Selections